 Keeping a bar “secret” in Seattle is surprisingly difficult — many of the best secret bars are well-known through hearsay and word-of-mouth.
 With some of the city’s best bartenders and amazing cocktails, it’s not hard to figure out why everyone’s always talking about these bars.
-Here’s the ultimate guide to how to find, get into, and enjoy Seattle’s secret bars; it’s organized in order of “easiest to get into” to “bookmark this guide so you can remember how to get in when you decide to go.”
+Here’s the ultimate guide to how to find, get into, and enjoy Seattle’s secret bars; it’s organized in order from “easiest to get into” to “bookmark this guide so you can remember how to get in when you decide to go.”

 The Backdoor at Roxy’s